Skip to Main Content

 Budget Discipline, Local Currency Risk and Documentation Standards

-• Engage an Indonesian production services company (PT-PMA or local PT structure) as the contracting entity for all local spend
+• Engage an Indonesian production services firm (PT-PMA or local PT structure) as the contracting entity for all local spend

 • Settle the Indonesian budget in IDR through the local entity to avoid surprise FX costs and to satisfy Indonesian banking compliance

-• Hold Bahasa Indonesia invoicing standards (NPWP tax numbers, faktur pajak where applicable) for every vendor
+• Hold Bahasa Indonesia invoicing standards (NPWP tax numbers, faktur pajak where applicable) for each vendor

-• Maintain a parallel English audit pack so any partner-country rebate claim can audit the spend cleanly
+• Keep a parallel English audit pack so any partner-country rebates claim can audit the spend cleanly

 What Counts in a Cost-Base Argument

-On the Indonesian side, the cost line items that drive the savings argument include local crew day rates (typically 30–60% of comparable Thai rates and 10–20% of Western rates at HOD level), location fees (a fraction of European or US rates even at Komodo or Raja Ampat), grip and lighting rental from Jakarta-based houses, transport and accommodation across Bali and the major islands, and post production where it is contracted to Indonesian houses.
+On the Indonesian side, the cost line items that drive the savings argument have local crew day rates (mostly 30–60% of comparable Thai rates and 10–20% of Western rates at HOD level), location fees (a fraction of European or US rates even at Komodo or Raja Ampat), grip and lighting rental from Jakarta-based houses, transport and lodging across Bali and the major islands, and post production where it is contracted to Indonesian houses.
 Crew per diems, talent agency fees and Bahasa Indonesia translation services round out the local spend.
-None of this generates a tax credit on the Indonesian side, but cleanly invoiced it is exactly the kind of documentation a co-production partner needs.
+None of this creates a tax credit on the Indonesian side.
+But cleanly invoiced it is exactly the kind of records a co-production partner needs.

 Currency, Banking and Repatriation Realities

 Indonesia operates a managed-floating Rupiah (IDR) and has tightened currency controls in recent years.
-Foreign productions are required to settle most Indonesian-domestic vendor payments in IDR through Indonesian banks, and large foreign-currency inflows trigger Bank Indonesia reporting.
-None of this is unusual, but it does mean you cannot run an Indonesian shoot purely from a foreign production account — you need a local entity, a local bank account and local accounting capacity.
+Foreign shoots are needed to settle most Indonesian-domestic vendor payments in IDR through Indonesian banks.
+Large foreign-currency inflows trigger Bank Indonesia reporting.
+None of this is unusual.
+But it does mean you cannot run an Indonesian shoot purely from a foreign production account — you need a local entity, a local bank account and local accounting capacity.
 A production services partner who handles this stack daily is the cheapest way to run it.

 Documentation for a Partner-Country Rebate Claim

-If your shoot is structured as a co-production claiming, say, an Australian Producer Offset or a French TRIP against the partner-country slice of the budget, the audit standards are non-negotiable: every Indonesian invoice must have a clear vendor identity, a clear service description in English, a settlement record, and documentary evidence the spend is genuinely Indonesian (not a foreign service rebadged).
-The Indonesian production services company is responsible for assembling this pack, and producers who underspecify the documentation requirement at engagement time often arrive at audit with unrecoverable line items.
+If your shoot is structured as a co-production claiming, say, an Australian Producer Offset or a French TRIP against the partner-country slice of the budget, the audit standards are non-negotiable: each Indonesian invoice must have a clear vendor identity, a clear service description in English, a settlement record, and documentary evidence the spend is genuinely Indonesian (not a foreign service rebadged).
+The Indonesian production services firm is responsible for assembling this pack.
+Producers who underspecify the records need at buy-in time often arrive at audit with unrecoverable line items.
 To apply for incentives in the partner jurisdiction, this groundwork has to be done before submission — start a conversation with our team via /contact/ as soon as the budget is taking shape.

 ACT 04